Frequently Asked Questions

 The Department of Theater produces a wide variety of events, showcasing eclectic material from all over the world and ranging in period and style from the ancient to the contemporary, from the realistic to the abstract, and from the classical to the postmodern.
 Our primary goal in planning our season is to offer appropriate opportunities for students to test their skills as artists and to experiment with different styles and genres.

-Seminar Productions: Every semester we present two large productions, one on our 348-seat thrust stage theater and one in our flexible Black Box theater (50–120 seats).
-These have an academic component in which we explore the historical, political, social and economic background of the play, and a variety of guest experts from both on and off campus are invited to participate in Seminar classes.
-While the Black Box show is mounted in approximately six weeks, the Mainstage show goes into rehearsal at the start of the semester, allowing for a nine-week rehearsal period.
-This makes room for a great deal of exploration and experimentation and more closely approximates the amount of time that goes into a professional production.
+Seminar Productions: Every semester we present two large productions, one in our 348-seat thrust stage theater and one in our flexible Black Box theater (50–120 seats).
+While the Black Box show is mounted in approximately six weeks, the Mainstage show goes into rehearsal at the start of the semester and performs at its end.
+This makes room for a great deal of exploration and experimentation.
 Our seminar productions are typically helmed by members of our faculty and certain qualified student designers, but occasionally guest artists (outside directors, actors, designers or composers) participate in these productions.
-Typically, the spring Black Box production is directed by one or two senior directing students.
+Typically, the spring Black Box production is directed by an advanced senior directing student.

 Free Hour Theater: Every Friday afternoon following our Theater Company meeting, anyone with an idea can reserve an acting studio for a presentation.
 In the past we have had new play readings, poetry readings, sound designer/choreographer projects, puppet shows, short plays, etc.

 Guest Productions: Professional guest productions are often brought to the campus and are performed in one of our theaters.
 Often, when producing the work of a living playwright, we have sought to bring the playwright to campus to participate in the seminar process.
-Recently, playwrights Caridad Svich, Tina Howe, and Mac Wellman participated.
+Recently, playwrights Caridad Svich, Tina Howe, Deborah Anne Byrd, Marisela Treviño Orta, Andrew Rincón, Genevieve Simon, Inda Craig-Galván, Charles Mee, Julia May Jonas and Elizabeth Meriweather have participated.

 Do I have to audition to be admitted to the theater program?